Hanuman: Buddhism

-Hanuman appears with a Buddhist gloss in Tibetan (southwest China) and Khotanese (west China, central Asia and northern Iran) versions of Ramayana.
-The Khotanese versions have a Jātaka tales-like theme, but are generally similar to the Hindu texts in the storyline and character of Hanuman.
-The Tibetan version is more embellished, and without attempts to include a Jātaka gloss.
+Hanuman appears in Tibetan Buddhism (southwest China) and Khotanese (west China, central Asia and northern Iran) versions of Ramayana.
+The Khotanese versions have a Jātaka tales-like theme but are generally similar to the Hindu texts in the storyline of Hanuman.
+The Tibetan version is more embellished, and without attempts to reference the Jātakas.
 Also, in the Tibetan version, novel elements appear such as Hanuman carrying love letters between Rama and Sita, in addition to the Hindu version wherein Rama sends the wedding ring with him as a message to Sita.
 Further, in the Tibetan version, Rama chides Hanuman for not corresponding with him through letters more often, implying that the monkey-messenger and warrior is a learned being who can read and write.

 In the Sri Lankan versions of Ramayana, which are titled after Ravana, the story is less melodramatic than the Indian stories.
 Many of the legends recounting Hanuman's bravery and innovative ability are found in the Sinhala versions.
-The stories in which the characters are involved have Buddhist themes, and lack the embedded ethics and values structure according to Hindu dharma.
+The stories in which the figures are involved have Buddhist themes, and lack the embedded ethics and values structure according to Hindu dharma.
 According to Hera Walker, some Sinhalese communities seek the aid of Hanuman through prayers to his mother.
 In Chinese Buddhist texts, states Arthur Cotterall, myths mention the meeting of the Buddha with Hanuman, as well as Hanuman's great triumphs.
 According to Rosalind Lefeber, the arrival of Hanuman in East Asian Buddhist texts may trace its roots to the translation of the Ramayana into Chinese and Tibetan in the 6th-century CE.